harshitgupta1998/blind75/Arrays/3containsDuplicate/readme.md

 ## 217. Contains Duplicate

+Walkthrough
+###
+1. Brute force it is to iterate the entire list in O(N^2)
+2. we can use a set here where we can store the value in set and see if the value is already in set
+3. or directly compare the len(set(list) != len(list) and get the answer

+###

 Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.

 Example 1: